flaviobarbosaisi/Jetson-Obj-Security/README.md

 ## Training

 YOLOv4 training took place on a dgx A100.
 827 images were used for training and 100 for testing.
-The training parameters and evaluations are presented below.

 ## Results and conclusion